 If you have intentions of buying a new home in Washington state, Oregon, Colorado, or Idaho sometime this year, call Sammamish Mortgage.
-Our team of mortgage experts has been in the business of providing home loans for many years and we would be happy to help you out.
+Our team of mortgage experts has been in the business of offering mortgage programs for many years and we would be happy to help you out.
 Get in touch with us at any time and we’ll assess your particular situation right away.
 Call Sammamish Mortgage today!